Save Extra Cost & Increase Your ROI Buy Now

 DevOps methodology minimises the number of steps in the software lifecycle by creating a collaboration between the developer and the operation team.

-DevOps is a new way of software development life cycle phase, where a cultural shift has significant implications for both the teams and the organisation.
+DevOps is a new way of development, where a cultural shift has significant implications for both the teams and the organisation.

 In the past, developers were only responsible for their work, but now developers do more than just develop every step of the SDLC.